bbabina/pygame-spaceinvader/README.md

 pygame-spaceinvader

 This is a simple game space invader made with python and one of its modules called pygame.
-It is a game where you kill enemies with the help of bullet from the spaceship and get scores.
+You kill enemies with the bullet from the spaceship and get scores.

 Before getting this work, make sure you have pygame installed in the python environment.